 It’s time to step into Erick Artik’s moonlit, vibrant and positively pop-flavored studio.
-Fascinated by pop culture icons and committed to cleverly combining them with interesting broader messages, he’s bringing street art into the home – with some serious style.
+Fascinated by pop culture icons, committed to cleverly combining them with interesting broader messages, and now poised to launch a fashion line, he’s bringing street art into the home – with some serious style.

 Good morning, Erick!
-Congratulations on your upcoming participation in Art Basel Miami!
+Congratulations on your upcoming participation in Miami Art Week!
 What are you most looking forward to?

 Thank you.
 To be honest, when you participate in an event like Art Basel, you’re always going to be nervous about revealing your work to others – the public, professionals, collectors, gallerists, other artists… There’s a very intimate, almost secret element that you’re about to present to the world, never knowing what the reception will be like.